Ed Morrison (rugby union)

 Morrison first retired from refereeing in 2003.
 He was involved with the Bristol Referees' Society, then the RFU and PRO12.
 He was appointed as manager of England's elite referees in 2008.
 He stepped down as head of the elite referees in 2013 just before the Aviva Premiership season started.

-He was appointed as PRO12's Referee Commissioner in 2014, and he was appointed an OBE in the 2018 New Year Honours list "For services to rugby union".
+He was appointed as PRO12's Referee Commissioner in 2014, and he was appointed an Officer of the Order of the British Empire (OBE) in the 2018 New Year Honours list "for services to rugby union".